usd-wg/assets/README.md

 **Documentation:** A collection of markdown docs and educational assets designed for education and common practices for asset design.

-**Test Assets:** Test assets are intended to be used as unit tests and includ docs and screenshots.
+**Test Assets:** Test assets are intended to be used as unit tests and include docs and screenshots.
 Correct and intentionally malformed assets are included in this collection.
 Schema-specific assets are designed to aid developers in correctly handling various USD schema.
 It's often unclear exactly how a specific schema should be imported or exported based on the schema docs alone and the unit tests provided by the schema typically don't include